 City dwellers know that spring and summer entertainment involves rooftops, so what better place to throw a bridal shower?
 Stock the ice buckets with Domaines Ott rosé wine (a French seaside classic) and Louis Roederer Rosé Champagne—it’s time for Rosé on the Roof.
 Deck out the terrace or patio with floral arrangements and comfortable seating, then serve up wine-friendly fare like crab-topped salad, shrimp skewers, and veggie wraps.

-Instantly transport your guests to the English countryside with a sophisticated soirée in a manicured garden or greenhouse.
-It will be your very own garden party.
+Instantly transport your guests to the English countryside with a sophisticated soirée in a manicured garden or greenhouse; it will be your very own garden party.
 Think floral-print dresses, lavender-garnished cocktails, and plenty of blooms alongside a farm-fresh menu.
-A string quartet will further set the mood as well classic entertainment like archery.
+A string quartet will further set the mood as well as classic entertainment like archery.
 For a modern upgrade, host a make-your-own flower crown bar or a workshop on how to arrange freshly cut blossoms.

 Nothing goes better with brunch foods than mimosas.
 Put a spin on standard OJ and prosecco by offering a lineup of fruit juices, including grapefruit, cranberry, and pear, along with brut bubbles and festive garnishes such as strawberries, herbs, and edible flowers.
 If you’ve got a sweet tooth, try something like Fluffpop, gold-flecked cotton candy you can place on top of a glass of bubbles.
 Talk about a party in a glass.

-This popular bridal shower theme is always a fan favorite, but it’s due for an upgrade.
-Skip the Mad Hatter theme in favor of a modern spin: make your own herbal tea bar.
-Guests can mix their own blend of loose leaf tea, by scooping everything from black tea leaves to star anise and rose petals into a strainer.
-Brew and ta-da!
-It works for iced teas too, and we’re not opposed to a spiked version to get the party started.
-You can also bring in an ayurvedic expert or certified tea blender to help lead the class.
-You’ll learn what works and what doesn’t, especially to help cure ailments and boost things like libido.
-Pinkies up.
+Skip the Mad Hatter theme in favor of a modern spin: a make your own herbal tea bar.
+Guests can mix their own blend of loose leaf tea, by scooping everything from black tea leaves to star anise and rose petals into a strainer; brew and ta-da!
+It works for iced teas, too, and we’re not opposed to a spiked version to get the party started.
+You can also bring in an ayurvedic expert or certified tea blender to help lead the class—you’ll learn what works and what doesn’t, especially to help cure ailments and boost things like libido.

 Cue the hula dancers, it’s time for a luau.
 Though this is a time-honored party and bridal shower theme, it never fails to excite guests, especially in tropical summer weather.
 Have guests wear their best floral prints and bright colors, deck the space out in tiki torches and orchids, and of course, “lei” all your friends and family as they arrive—no pun intended.
-For food and beverage, think Polynesian classics: kalua pork, poke bowls, fresh pineapple, and tiki cocktails.
-For an unique twist on the standard celebration, hire an Elvis impersonator to sing some of the King’s Hawaiian-inspired classics on a ukulele.
+For food and beverages, think Polynesian classics: kalua pork, poke bowls, fresh pineapple, and tiki cocktails.

 Spend the day tasting white and red wines, learning how wine is made, and of course, sipping a glass on a patio with a giant cheese plate at a destination bridal shower at a local winery.
 Producers like Napa Valley’s Charles Krug and New York’s Macari Vineyards are great for groups since they have indoor and outdoor seating, scenic views, and amazing wines.
 Look for a local winery with lots of options to make it the perfect outing with your favorite ladies.

 Beer more the bride’s thing?
 Never mind the winery; hit a local brewery instead.
 Tour the facilities to see how the brews are made and taste through different styles and flavors before ordering some pitchers and food for a celebratory affair.
-San Diego’s Stone Brewery, central Pennsylvania’s Troegs Independent Brewing, and Boston’s Harpoon Brewery are all great destinations, but so is the brewery closest to you.
-You’d be hard-pressed to find a region without its own local craft brews and a staff ready to host your shindig.
+San Diego’s Stone Brewing, central Pennsylvania’s Tröegs Independent Brewing, and Boston’s Harpoon Brewery are all great destinations, but so is the brewery closest to you.

 Share your passion for philanthropy with your nearest and dearest by hosting a charity-focused bridal shower.
 This can be everything from a day volunteering at a soup kitchen to throwing your fête at an animal shelter or sanctuary.
 Even if you have a traditional party, you can still honor a foundation.
-Ask guests to donate to a nonprofit of your choice in lieu of gifts, and invite a representative to share all the amazing work the organization does during your soirée.
-You’ll earn some major karma points going into your wedding day.
+Ask guests to donate to a nonprofit of your choice in lieu of gifts, and invite a representative to share all of the amazing work the organization does during your soirée.

 What’s better than a party on a boat?
 Basically nothing, which is why a nautical theme is the perfect way to celebrate a lady of honor who loves the water.
 Charter a spacious sailboat, yacht, or catamaran for a few hours of sailing along with plenty of seafood and beers.
 Set a dress code that requests nautical stripes and sun hats and decorate with anchors, ropes, and paddles.